AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Asynchronous Block Storage Replication/Enable ABSR.md

 ## Step 2: Activate the replication relationship

-After a replication relationship is created, it is in the **Inactive** \(`inactive`\) state.
+After a replication relationship is created, it is in the **To be activated** \(`inactive`\) state.
 You must activate the replication relationship before data can be periodically synchronized to the secondary disk.

 1. In the left-side navigation pane, choose **Storage & Snapshots** \> **Asynchronous Replication Relationship**.

 2. Find the replication relationship that you want to activate and click **Activation** in the **Operation** column.

-    After the replication relationship is activated, data on the primary disk is automatically synchronized to the secondary disk based on the synchronization period to implement geo-disaster recovery.
+    After the replication relationship is activated, data on the primary disk is automatically synchronized to the secondary disk based on the synchronization cycle to implement geo-disaster recovery.